Safety tips to protect your contracting business and employees

 Contractor wears safety equipment as he drills into the ceiling of a home under construction.

-In the contracting world, it literally takes sweat (and sometimes blood and tears) to build up a business.
+In the contracting world, it really can take sweat and tears to build up a business.
 After all the hard work you’ve put in, you don’t want to see anything bring your company down.
 But the reality is, by the nature of the work, contactors are at greater risk for losses that could potentially devastate a business.
 Protecting your livelihood, your employees and your assets begins with understanding what you’re up against on the job every day.

 Some of the top causes of financial loss for contractors include:

-• Fires: workplace fires cost businesses more than $2.3 billion in property damage annually1.
+• Fires: Workplace fires cost businesses more than $5.6 billion in property damage in 2023 according to the National Safety Council (NSC).

-• Theft of equipment and building materials: estimates put annual construction site equipment theft costs between $300 million to $1 billion4.
+• Theft of equipment and building materials: Estimates put annual construction site equipment theft costs as much as $1 billion, according to the Insurance Journal.

 To mitigate your risk for fire, be sure to:

-• Lay oil- or solvent-soaked rags out in the open to dry, or store them in an air-tight, fire-resistant container.
+• Lay oil- or solvent-soaked rags out in the open to dry, or store them in an air-tight, fire-resistant container away from potential ignition sources and combustible materials.

 • Carefully dispose of matches and cigarette butts.